moonstream-to/degen-trail/design/jj-blockhashes-entropy.md

 For public chains using these stacks which aim to have block intervals of around 2 seconds at the higher end, assuming a heavy and unpredictable enough transaction load, the sequencer would most likely not have enough time to solve the inverse problem of manufacturing a block hash.

+### Future work: hardening this argument

+Our theoretical argument is a soft justification of our specific use of blockhashes as a source of entropy.

+A more quantitative form of this argument would:
+1. Establish benchmarks for the amount of work required for a sequencer to manufacture a specific blockhash with target entropy in mind.
+2. Establish the specs required of a sequencer to achieve this inversion within its 95th percentile block interval.